How hard is it to trek to Everest Base camp?

 There are two main seasons being pre and post monsoon, which is March – May and Oct – Nov.
 It’s also possible to go outside of these months but they would be the most popular times due to weather.
 From March to May it starts cold and gets warmer and the opposite is true post monsoon.

-So there we have it, that’s how hard it is to trek to Everest Base Camp.
+So there we have it, that’s how hard - or easy - it is to trek to Everest Base Camp.
 More details are on our Everest Base Camp page and do check out the ‘More Information’ box on the lower right hand side of the page.